sslab-gatech/winnie/docs/walkthrough.md

 1. `afl-fuzz -i in -o out -t 1000 -I 1000` Standard AFL parameters `-i` and `-o` for input/output dirs, execution timeout (`-t`) of 1000ms, initialization timeout (`-I`) of 1000ms.

-2. `--` End of AFL options and start of fullspeed instrumentation options
+2. `--` End of AFL options and start of full-speed instrumentation options

 3. `-bbfile basicblocks.bb` (Required) Use the basic blocks specified in the bbfile `basicblocks.bb`.

-4. `--` End of the fullspeed options and start of the forkserver options
+4. `--` End of the full-speed options and start of the forkserver options

 5. `-harness harness.dll` (Required) Use our fuzzing harness specific to toy_example.